First Dark Matter Search Results From Coherent CAPTAIN-Mills: Data Analysis

 A simulation of nuclear recoil argon events with recoil energies up to 5\,MeV was used to map out the response matrix of CCM120.
 The response is summarised in Fig.~\ref{fig:nucleonResponse}.

-Because of the amount of contamination in the liquid argon, the highest PE/keVnr (nr=nuclear recoil) occurs closest to the TPB where the light gets converted to a wavelength with much longer attenuation.
-The center of the detector, where the source calibrations were located, has the least efficiency.
-The total efficiency and response matrix of the detector were calculated with the distance-to-wall dependence accounted for.
-The efficiency obtained is shown in Fig.~\ref{fig:eff} where the efficiency for seeing a nuclear recoil event with recoil energy less than 100\,keVnr and 1\,MeVnr is less than 2\% and 20\% respectively.
+Because of the amount of contamination in the liquid argon, the highest PE/keVnr (nr=nuclear recoil) occurs closest to the TPB where the light is converted to a wavelength with much longer attenuation.
+The center of the detector, where the source calibrations are located, has the least efficiency.
+The total efficiency and response matrix of the detector are calculated with the distance-to-wall dependence included.
+The efficiency obtained is shown in Fig.~\ref{fig:eff} where the efficiency for observing a nuclear recoil event with recoil energy less than 100\,keVnr and 1\,MeVnr is less than 2\% and 20\% respectively.

 The mapping from true nuclear recoil energy deposited to reconstructed energy is shown in Fig.~\ref{fig:responseMatrix} where each true energy column has been normalized so the column sums to one.
 Because of the amount of contamination in the liquid argon there is almost no energy resolution below 7 PEs.